 The seat comes equipped with eight wheels.
 Four of them slide on top of the rail tracks, the other four slide on the inner side for improved stability.
 The wheels integrate sealed bearings for smooth travel and have a thick layer of high-density rubber on the outside.
 They also have top covers and small brushes on each side, keeping the rails clean during every stroke.

 The seat height is approximately 12″ (30 cm).
-It’s not super high above the floor, but not too low either.
+So it’s not super high above the floor, but not too low either.
 However, there is an available elevation kit for the rower, but it does not include the rower.

 The FDF Apollo Pro V comes equipped with a set of adjustable footrests.
 However, their angle is not adjustable.
 The metallic plate they mount on has a slope of approx—45 °, which is pretty standard for most rowing machines.

 The footrests are length-adjustable; to accommodate athletic shoes of all sizes comfortably.
-They feature heel guards and adjustable straps to deliver maximum foot stability.
+In addition, they feature heel guards and adjustable straps to deliver maximum foot stability.

 The machine comes with an ergonomic handle featuring high-density foam grips for improved contact.
-It does not integrate pulse sensors (optional Bluetooth HR pulling handle sold separately) or other controls.
+However, it does not integrate pulse sensors (optional Bluetooth HR pulling handle sold separately) or other controls.

 It is attached to a heavy-duty nylon mesh strap which connects to the resistance mechanism of the rower.
 Since the machine uses a strap and not a chain, lubrication is not necessary.